memtt/malt/README.md

-on-app-using-virt=     ; Dump when Virtual Memory of the app reach limit in %, G, M, K (empty to disable). on-app-using-req=      ; Dump when Requested Memory of the app reach limit in %, G, M, K (empty to disable). on-thread-stack-using= ; Dump when one stack reach limit in %, G, M, K (empty to disable). watch-dog=false        ; Run an active thread spying continuouly the memory of the app, not only sometimes.
+on-app-using-virt=     ; Dump when Virtual Memory of the app reach limit in %, G, M, K (empty to disable). on-app-using-req=      ; Dump when Requested Memory of the app reach limit in %, G, M, K (empty to disable). on-thread-stack-using= ; Dump when one stack reach limit in %, G, M, K (empty to disable). on-alloc-count=        ; Dump when number of allocations reach limit in G, M, K (empty to disable). watch-dog=false        ; Run an active thread spying continuouly the memory of the app, not only sometimes.
 ```